Ledgerback/DGSF/daoindex/01 WorkingDraft/06 Methods.md

 	- Generalizability
 - How we conducted the assessment
 - Literature Collection? %%sporadic at best.
 Not a systematic collection %%
-- %%can say overall method is: first step is to collect literature to find principles/ideals and posible questions, and second step is to use quesitonnaire to get info back like an exploratory case study%%
+- %%can say overall method is: first step is to collect literature to find principles/ideals (that we prefer?) and posible questions, and second step is to use quesitonnaire to get info back like an exploratory case study%%
 ## Data Analysis

 - Assessment Results Analysis